-Named after Stefan Nemanja, medieval Serbian ruler and founder of Serbian state, this street houses a majority of governmental edifices and ministry departments.
-There is also a giant building of the National Bank of Serbia at the end of the street next to Slavija square.
+Stefan Nemanja was a medieval Serbian ruler and founder of the Serbian state.
+Named in 1896, this street houses a majority of governmental edifices and ministry departments.
+There is also a giant building of the National Bank of Serbia at the end of the street next to Slavija Square.

 There is a nice park, called "Manjež", situated along the way, with a magnificent Barracks of the 7th Regiment at the corner with Resavska street.
 At the next intersection, with Kneza Miloša street, there is a beautiful palace of the Serbian Government.

 At the lower part of the street, building of the Ministry of Transport stands out, right across Gavrilo Princip Park, with the monument to Serbian hero.
-It end at Sava square, by the magnificent building of the old Main Railway Station and the newly constructed Belgrade Waterfront.
+It ends at Savski Square, by the magnificent building of the old Main Railway Station with the monument to Stefan Nemanja, and the newly constructed Belgrade Waterfront.

 Barracks of the 7th Army Regiment